-For our Chia Seeds Bread, we recommend a temperature of 210 C. Remember that every oven is different, and you might have to adjust slightly the baking time or even the temperature so your bread is perfectly baked.
+For our Chia Seeds Bread, we recommend a temperature of 200 C, fan assisted.
+Remember that every oven is different, and you might have to adjust slightly the baking time or even the temperature so your bread is perfectly baked.

 2. Score your bread (aka 'slashing')

 Scoring mean slashing the dough with a blade or a sharp knife to allow it to expand during baking.
 Those cuts in your bread aren't just decorative!
 The purpose is to guide the loaf to rise in a controlled and optimal manner.
 But from there, you can use your creativity!